 Oprah Winfrey Overcame A Cocaine Addiction

 Oprah is a household name.
-The media executive, talk show host, producer, actress, and philanthropist hosted one of the most popular shows on television and had a hand in a tremendous amount of media from the past few decades.
+The media executive, talk show host, producer, actress, and philanthropist hosted one of the most popular television shows and had a hand in a tremendous amount of media from the past few decades.
 She also had to overcome her own substance abuse to become the mogul she is today.

 On a 1995 episode of The Oprah Winfrey Show, Oprah was so inspired by her guests, four mothers and a reporter speaking about their own substance abuse, that she admitted to using crack cocaine in her twenties .
 While addiction is nothing to be ashamed of, Oprah felt guilt about it for many years; that day, however, she told the women on her show, “You having the courage to come out…has made me feel free enough to say it.”

-Before ending the segment, Oprah shared what her mentor, the famous poet and author Maya Angelou, told her in response to hearing about her addiction: “You did then what you knew how to do, and when you knew better, you did better.”
+Before ending the segment, Oprah shared what her mentor, the famous poet, and author Maya Angelou, told her in response to hearing about her addiction: “You did then what you knew how to do, and when you knew better, you did better.”

 By reaching out to her mentor and sharing her experiences with other women who have also struggled with substance abuse, Oprah was able to overcome some of the lingering guilt and shame she had felt about her addiction, and make even greater progress on her recovery journey.
 She even played a role in the recovery of the people discussed below!